papr8ka/-lwjgl-basics-wiki/Custom-Sprite-Batcher-in-LibGDX.md

 Here is an example of a photo we'd like to slice up:
 ![Photo](http://i.imgur.com/sqSPwpa.png)

 We could develop this app in a number of ways, but for the purpose of the tutorial we'll implement a solution that applies the mask in real-time.
 This means that our "photo" source could actually be a dynamic image (like a rotating 3D cube), or a video (like webcam input).
+It also means the user can choose their own photos (e.g. from their phone) and crop/pan/zoom them as desired.

-We can use similar techniques discussed in [Shader Lesson 4](ShaderLesson4), and probably achieve sufficient framerates.
-But for more optimized rendering, such as a scene with *many* jigsaw pieces, we may need a different technique.
-The two most important optimizations in 2D are:
+We could apply the same techniques discussed in [Shader Lesson 4](ShaderLesson4) to achieve the masking, and we'd probably get decent frame rates.
+However, for more optimized rendering, such as a scene with *many* jigsaw pieces, we may need a different technique.
+The "big two" optimizations in 2D sprite rendering are:

-- Reducing texture binds by packing all sprites into a TextureAtlas.
+1. Reducing texture binds by packing all sprites into a TextureAtlas.
-- Sending multiple sprites to the GPU at once; also known as "batching" your sprites in a single draw call.
+2. "Batching" many sprites into a single draw call